jonathas/jonathas.github.io/_posts/2023-11-22-optimizing-data-access-database-indexes.md

 ## Practical examples

-Theory yada-yada.. let's see some examples:
+Theory yada-yada.. let's see some examples.

 Continuing on the library idea that  was mentioned before, we have the following tables represented in SQL below: